StarStrider23/1-day-Value-at-Risk-Expected-Shortfall-Forecasting-Project/README.md

 $$ \text{cov}(x) = L \text{cov}(z) L^{T} = L I L^{T} = L L^{T} = \Sigma $$

-This works because the matrix $L$ effectively “mixes” the independent components of $z$, introducing the desired covariance structure.
-Each variable in $x$ becomes a linear combination of the underlying independent shocks, which induces correlation between them.
+This works because the matrix $L$ effectively “mixes” the independent components of $z$ introducing the desired covariance structure.
+Each variable in $x$ becomes a linear combination of the underlying independent shocks which induces correlation between them.
 This method is widely used in Monte Carlo simulations of asset returns.

 ## Structure